avidee007/billing-service/README.md

-# Billing Service
+# Billing Application

 ## Overview

-The **Billing Service** calculates the final bill amount for a user after applying various discounts based on their user type (Employee, Affiliate, or Customer) and discount on bill amount.
+The **Billing App** calculates the final bill amount for a user after applying various discounts based on their user type (Employee, Affiliate, or Customer) and discount on bill amount.
 Additionally, the service supports real time currency conversion for bills by integrating with an external exchange rate API.